themestechnology/magento-google-merchant-center-shopping-feed-atom/README.md

 Update $mysitetitle with the website address

-Update the $shipping* variables with data depending on your country(this does not have to be too accruit).
+Update the $shipping* variables with data depending on your country(this does not have to be too accurate).

 If necessary change date_default_timezone_set("Europe/London") to your time zone, if you encounter errors